pewi21/gw2browser/CHANGE.md

 - Change model renderer fov to 45 degree.
 - When export model with textures, skip if the texture file is already exists.
 - PNG file support.
-- Add text file detection
+- Add text file detection.
 - Faster speed when scaning string files.
 - When export model, also export all materials.
 - Add first-person camera (for use with map viewer in future).